David Takitaki to Receive 2018 MCC Alumni Achievement Award

-Muskegon Community College will present its inaugural Alumni Achievement Award, an honor recognizing professional achievement by one of its graduates from the past 15 years, to Rudy Bartels, Class of 2007, for his significant accomplishments in the fields of geography and climatology.
+Muskegon Community College will present its 2018 Alumni Achievement Award, an honor recognizing extraordinary professional achievement by one of its graduates from the past 15 years, to David Takitaki, Class of 2005, who is a political science faculty member at Ferris State University.

-Bartels will be honored on Monday, May 1, at the Alumni Awards Dinner on campus and will be formally recognized on Wednesday evening, May 3, at the 2017 MCC Commencement in Walker Arena.
+Takitaki will be honored on Tuesday, May 8, at the Alumni Awards Dinner on campus and will be formally recognized on Wednesday evening, May 9, at the 2018 MCC Commencement in L.C.
+Walker Arena in downtown Muskegon.

 Alumni Achievement Award at MCC